nopgadget/ComfyUI-DeepLiveCam/README.md

 This node requires the Deep Live Cam models.
 The first time you run the node, it will automatically download the required model files.

+## Tested Versions

+This node has been tested with the following versions:
+- PyTorch 2.5.1+cu118 (NVIDIA GPU)
+- PyTorch 2.5.1 (CPU/Mac)
+- torchvision 0.20.1

 ## Performance Tips

 - For best performance, select the appropriate execution provider: